Should I Rent or Sell My House?

 Maximizing Your Home’s Sale Price

-There are countless ways that homeowners can increase the value of a home.
-Be it through sizable renovations (like finishing basements, adding bathrooms, or installing swimming pools) or minor ones (like elevating curb appeal or sprucing up your home’s decor,) putting the time and effort into improving your home can pay off when it comes time to sell.
+There are countless ways that home sellers can increase the value of a home.
+Be it through sizable renovations (like finishing basements, adding bathrooms, or installing swimming pools) or minor ones (like elevating curb appeal or sprucing up your home’s decor), improving your home can pay off when it comes time to sell.
+Working on these aesthetic improvements can drastically improve the overall home value and signal to potential buyers that your property is just what they are looking for!

 Maximizing Your Home’s Rental Value

 When it comes to renting, many of the same value-adding tips listed above also apply.
-However, homeowners that choose to sell will see a near-instant return on their renovation investments.
-Those that choose to rent, on the other hand, will have to be patient to see a full return on their investment.
+However, homeowners who sell will see a near-instant return on their renovation investments.
+Those who rent, on the other hand, will have to be patient to see a full return on their investment.
 With a little bit of strategic thinking, a rental property owner can give their property a boost without hefty out-of-pocket costs.

 Which Is the More Profitable Choice?

-• Tax Implications: When selling or renting a home, potential taxes should be taken into consideration.
-Selling a property outright can incur a capital gains tax6 if you have not lived in the property recently or if the property exceeds a certain value.
-Renting, on the other hand, can come with several tax benefits and potential deductions, but if the post-tax amount does not exceed the cost of the mortgage, then you may ultimately incur a loss.
+- Tax Implications: When selling or renting a home, potential taxes should be taken into consideration.
+Selling a property outright can incur a capital gains tax 6 if you have not lived in the property recently or if the property exceeds a certain value.
+Renting, on the other hand, can come with several tax benefits and potential deductions, but if the post-tax amount does not exceed the cost of the mortgage, then you may incur a loss.

-• Rental Personnel: With a rental property, many homeowners will take it upon themselves to field phone calls from prospective tenants and anticipate repair needs or hire someone else to do this for them.
+- Rental Personnel: With a rental property, many homeowners will take it upon themselves to field phone calls from prospective tenants and anticipate repair needs or hire someone else to do this for them.
 A property manager (or property management company) will fill this role, often for a sizable percentage of the monthly rent.
-While this can be relieving for some homeowners who will gladly trade proceeds in exchange for peace, others may find that the existing mortgage paired with property management fees make renting the home no longer worth it.
+While this can be relieving for some homeowners others may find that the existing mortgage payments paired with property management fees make renting the home no longer worth it.

-• Selling a Home After Renting It: As mentioned earlier, homeowners that sell a property after an extended period of not occupying it may take a significant tax hit.
+- Selling a Home After Renting It: As mentioned earlier, homeowners that sell a property after an extended period of not occupying it may take a significant tax hit.
 Although a rental property is technically occupied by a tenant, sales of this type of property will still incur a tax.
-So, if you stand to make a tidy profit off of your home’s sale, selling may be the better option than choosing to rent it.
+So, if you stand to make a tidy profit off of your home’s sale, selling may be the better option than renting.

-Ultimately, whether you stand to make more money off the rental of your current home or the outright sale will come down to how well you are able to take advantage of tax incentives and the conditions of the market.
-However, having the cash in hand may be the better option for many homeowners currently experiencing the “should I rent or sell my house?” dilemma.
+Ultimately, whether you stand to make more money off the rental of your current home or the outright sale will come down to how well you are able to take advantage of tax incentives and the conditions of the local market.
+However, having the cash flow in hand may be the better option for many homeowners currently experiencing the “Should I rent or sell my house?” dilemma.

-The Bottom Line: Should I Sell My House?
+The Bottom Line: Should I Sell My House Now?

-As evidenced by the above, the decision to sell your home — this year or any year — is a deeply personal one.
+Answering the question, “When should I sell my house, if at all?” is a complex and personal undertaking.
 If you have a strong, emotional attachment to the investment property, renting is a way to keep the home (and the memories it contains) in your possession while diversifying your revenue streams.
-If you’re at a point in your life where the proceeds from the sale mean more to you than the memories made, decades’ worth of home equity can fund equally-memorable trips around the globe.
-Given the current market conditions and the relative uncertainty ahead, cashing out by selling your home may be the right financial option for you.
-Factor in the unexpected costs, labor, and frustration that can come from being a landlord, and a straightforward sale become all the more appealing.
+If you’re at a point in your life where the proceeds from the sale mean more to you home equity can fund equally-memorable trips around the globe.
+Given the current market conditions and the relative uncertainty ahead, home selling may be the right financial option for you.
+Factor in the unexpected costs, labor, and frustration that can come from being a landlord, and a straightforward sale becomes all the more appealing.

 With that said, a straight sale isn’t the only option.
-A residential leaseback agreement allows you to sell your home at market value, cash in on your hard-earned home equity, and continue living in the familiar environment while paying market rent.
-The depreciation, maintenance costs, utilities, and everyday expenses become our responsibility — meaning you can enjoy the comfort of your home without the headaches.
-Plus, with your home equity in hand, you can apply it toward living the life you’ve always dreamed of.
+A sell and stay transaction allows you to sell your home, cash in to leverage your home equity, and continue living in the familiar environment as a renter.
+With your home equity in hand, you can apply it toward living the life you’ve always dreamed of.

 Sources: